 Is it your goal to become a school nurse in New Jersey?
 To accomplish that, you must meet specific requirements.
 After obtaining the necessary licenses, becoming a school nurse can be a rewarding career.
-Our job listing page has many job openings, with current schools holding job fairs.

 What does a school nurse do?